 All students who graduate with honors qualify for this transcript designation because of the research they must complete for their Honors in Practice work and capstone projects.
 Students must apply for this designation through the Office of Research (see link to application below).

-All honors students seeking the Undergraduate Research transcript designation must 1) complete a minimum of 2 semesters of undergraduate research, scholarship, or creative activity supervised by a faculty member, 2) present their work through a recognized venue (Student Research Symposium, UCUR, NCUR, a Professional Conference in the field of study, etc.), and 3) complete the application for this transcript designation through the Office of Research.
+All honors students seeking the Undergraduate Research transcript designation must 1) complete a minimum of two semesters of undergraduate research, scholarship, or creative activity supervised by a faculty member, 2) present their work through a recognized venue (Student Research Symposium, UCUR, NCUR, a professional conference in the field of study, etc.), and 3) complete the application for this transcript designation through the Office of Research.

 The University Honors Program offers its students the opportunity to ground their honors work in community-engaged learning activities.
 Focusing on both classroom learning and putting that learning into practice in the community, Community-Engaged Scholars are students who have used the skills learned in their disciplines to think deeply and to engage thoughtfully with local and global problems.
 The resulting transcript designation of Community-Engaged Scholar communicates to future employers and/or graduate programs the student’s commitment to connecting academic work with specific service projects.